Joshua SeftelExecutive Producer/Director

 With the Smartypants team, Karl has shot for clients including Delta Air Lines, Lenovo, Macy’s, Vail Valley Medical Center, NPR, Columbia University, and Duke University.
 Karl attended Ithaca College and received a Bachelor's degree in Art with a specialization in Cinema, Photo & Fine Art.

 Rob has directed short films, assisted on feature films, and edited documentary TV and web content.

-With Smartypants, Rob has edited branded content for Delta Air Lines, Macy’s, Seabourn Cruise Lines, Country Crock, Detour, and short films for Mashable, Harvard Business School, Columbia University, and the Smartypants original series The Secret Life of Muslims and The Secret Life of Scientists.
+With Smartypants, Rob has edited branded content for Delta Air Lines, Macy’s, Seabourn Cruise Lines, Country Crock, Detour, and short films for Mashable, Harvard Business School, Columbia University, and the Smartypants original series The Secret Life of Muslims and The Secret Life of Scientists and Engineers.
 He currently resides in Brooklyn and continues to craft gripping stories in order to keep his two cats and ravenous toddler well fed.
 He holds a bachelor’s degree from NYU’s Film & Television program at Tisch School of the Arts.

 Jacob Steingroot is a NYC based editor whose work includes documentary films, reality television, and web videos.
 His work has appeared on PBS, TLC, Ovation, DIY Network and others.

 Jacob has worked with the Smartypants team on The Secret Life of Scientists and Engineers, The Secret Life of Muslims, and campaign films for various universities.
 In his free time he enjoys making collage art and reading books about niche record labels.

 Amanda Larson edited the recent feature documentaries The City of Joel (dir.
 Jesse Sweet), King Georges (dir.
 Erika Frankel, Sundance Selects), and The 5 Browns (dir.
 Benjamin Niles).